 ---|---|

-Offer devices, aids, or charts to assist individuals in learning to collect, chart and display data from their own behavior for the purpose of monitoring changes in those behaviors. |
+Use devices, aids, or charts to assist individuals and groups in learning to collect, chart and display data from their own progress for the purpose of reflection and monitoring progress. |

 |